-For students who are considering to study law in Canada, this article will briefly describe the top ten universities in Canada to study law.
+For students who are considering studying law in Canada, this article will briefly describe the top ten universities in Canada to study law.
 The selection is based on academic quality and global reputation.
-Some universities are more expensive than others.
-Any figures about a university stated in this article may not be the actual figure at present, but it should be pretty close.
+Moreover, some universities are more expensive than others.
+Any figure about a university stated in this article may not be the actual figure at present, but they should be pretty close.

 NEW VIDEO: Top 10 Canadian Universities For International Students

-The University of Toronto Faculty of Law is widely considered to be the most prestigious law school in Canada.
+The University of Toronto’s Faculty of Law is widely considered to be the most prestigious law school in Canada.
 The Faculty’s admissions process is the most selective of any law school in Canada and is one of the most selective in North America.
-Undergraduate tuition and fee is 33,320 and 44,690 CAD for domestic and international students respectively.
+Undergraduate tuition and fee are 33,320 and 44,690 CAD for domestic and international students respectively.

 ALSO WATCH: 10 Signs You Should Become A Lawyer

-McGill-trained lawyers graduate with a distinct edge.
-They are ready to manage vast amounts of information, to deal with complexity, and to solve legal problems in areas of rapid change with no single right answer – or with many.
+Furthermore, McGill-trained lawyers graduate with a distinct edge.
+They are ready to manage vast amounts of information, deal with complexity, and solve legal problems in areas of rapid change with no single right answer – or with many.
 A McGill lawyer is a chameleon, able to work with peers from the common-law provinces, England, and the U.S. or from civil-law jurisdictions in Europe, the Americas, Africa, and Asia.
-A McGill legal education will prepare you for a plural world where boundaries are porous and shifting – and people, goods, and ideas move further and faster than ever.
+Again, a McGill legal education will prepare you for a plural world where boundaries are porous and shifting – and people, goods, and ideas move further and faster than ever.

 The university is located in Vancouver.
-It is accredited by AACSB.
-AACSB provides internationally recognized accreditation, and is one of the longest standing accreditation bodies in the world.
-The university is dedicated to rigorous and relevant teaching.
-It offers a global perspective to education.
-Their innovative approach to education is aimed at training global leaders in different fields.
+AACSB accredits it.
+AACSB provides internationally recognized accreditation and is one of the longest-standing accreditation bodies in the world.
+The university dedicates time to rigorous and relevant teaching.
+It offers a global perspective on education.
+Their innovative approach to education aims at training global leaders in different fields.
 Leaders who drive change and shape industries and organizations around the world.

 Each program at the university strives to foster a respectful, collegial environment.
 The environment is designed such that experiential learning becomes very easy.
 You learn inside and outside the classroom.
-From co-ops to internships, global immersion and volunteer opportunities.
-The school offers high quality programs and once ranked among the top business schools in Canada.
+From co-ops to training, global immersion and volunteer opportunities.
+The school also offers high-quality programs and was once ranked among the top business schools in Canada.

-International students pay higher than locals.
+Moreover, international students pay higher than locals.
 The tuition fee for international students in 2013 was about 52,500 Canadian dollars.
 It should be considerably higher now.
-Amounts will likely vary according to course and level of study.
+Amounts will likely vary according to the course and level of study.